DesktopECHO/xWSL/README.md

      xWSL Installation Complete!
 GUI will start in a few seconds...

-A successful xWSL install will report 956 packages installed.
-When the install completes an XFCE desktop will be launched using your saved credentials.
+A successful xWSL install will show 956 packages installed.
+When install completes the XFCE desktop session is launched using saved credentials.

 **Configure xWSL to start at boot (like a service, no console window)**